MedARC-AI/MindEye_Imagery/README.md

 To install the proper environment, follow `src/setup.sh`.

-To use this branch, you must also clone the StableCascade repo from `https://github.com/Stability-AI/StableCascade.git` into your src directory, such that it is located at `MindEye_Imagery/src/StableCascade/
+To use this branch, you must also clone the StableCascade repo from `https://github.com/Stability-AI/StableCascade.git` into your src directory, such that it is located at `MindEye_Imagery/src/StableCascade/`.
+This is already done in `src/setup.sh`.

 You will need a checkpoint for the VDVAE to use the low level pipeline, you can download the following checkpoint from our project hugginface repo(https://huggingface.co/datasets/reesekneeland/mindeye_imagery/tree/main):
 - imagenet64-iter-1600000-model-ema.th